betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/Metadata.md

     - Online learning

 #### Tags
-Tags are optional additional keywords for searches *This needs to be described better.
-Its not clear to me how we are using this*
-- We currently do not use them for on front-end website.
+Tags are optional additional keywords for searches.
+We currently do not use them for on front-end website.

 #### Level
 We specify level of detail and depth of content.